History

 Variously we were then owned by Brierley Investments (1988), Skellerup Group (1993), and the ill-fated Maine Investments (1996).
 Across the 80's and 90's NZI had some boom years, and was split into three divisions with the Low Voltage division having it's own site in Ashburton.
 The business at peak employed more than 400 people, and many many staff stayed with NZI for their entire working lives.

 So far however, the 21st Century has been difficult for New Zealand Insulators.
 Well-organised importers dealt a telling blow to NZI's market share.
 And rightly or wrongly, following 80-odd years of being the only show in town, we decided to stand our ground on price.
 It proved to be an expensive call, with sales declining quickly and some 200 jobs being lost - as NZI failed to compete against cheaper imports.
 Temuka Pottery also lost the contract for Crockpot liners in 2002.
-The company retrenched several times, closing the Ashburton site in 2007, closing the Temuka Pottery Shop in 2009, shifting Wholesaler clients to sister company ESC in 2010 - shrinking to annual sales of NZ$6.5million with just 35 staff.
+The company retrenched several times, shedding staff, closing the Ashburton site in 2007, closing the Temuka Pottery Shop in 2009, shifting Wholesaler clients to sister company ESC in 2010 - shrinking to annual sales of NZ$6.5million with just 35 staff.